 Transfers of inventory products between your Shopventory locations.
 Internal Transfers can be created in the Purchase Orders section of Shopventory or from the "Actions" button on the Products & Variants page using the "Transfer Option".
 Learn more

 The inventory report is a snapshot of inventory for a given minute in time.
 Inventory reports can be customized by date and time to provide historical information.
 Learn more

 See also: Bundles

-A Kit or Bundle is a group of inventory items being sold as one new item.
-For instance, you could build a 'Ham Sandwich' bundle containing Bread, Ham, Cheese, etc. The bundle will display in the point of sale as a separate item apart from the ingredients.
+A Kit or Bundle is a group of inventory products being sold as one new product.
+For instance, you could build a 'Ham Sandwich' bundle containing Bread, Ham, Cheese, etc. The bundle will display in the point of sale as a separate product apart from the ingredients.

 When the bundle is selected, the corresponding ingredients will also be deducted in the quantities set in the Bundles page.
 Learn more

 An independent pool of inventory.
 A business can have more than one than one 'Location' in Shopventory.
 One location's sales or updates to inventory do not affect another's.
 Learn more

 A "Lot" is a group of units that are received for an article of inventory.

 For instance, if I add a quantity of 12 units to one of my products, I have added a Lot that contains 12 units to that particular product.